DataTalksClub/machine-learning-zoomcamp/.tmp/ml-evaluation-rollout-05-09.md

 - `08-summary-01-metrics-list.jpg` — **crop/replace**, score 9/12.
 The summary box gives a compact visual checklist of the module’s metrics and their roles.
 Cropped at `(x=0, y=130, w=577, h=155)` from the 598×360 source to isolate the summary box and remove browser/camera chrome, then exported at 2× as `08-summary-01-metrics-list-cropped.png`; all five metric bullets were checked.
 Original preserved.
 - `08-summary-02-confusion-table-recap.jpg` — **remove**, score 2/12 and hard-gated out.
 The caption promises an 80% confusion-table diagonal, but the inspected frame shows TPR/FPR notebook code and outputs instead; it is also redundant with the dedicated ROC lesson.
 Cropping cannot repair the mismatch, so the Markdown reference and source were removed.
 - `08-summary-03-cross-validation.jpg` — **remove**, score 3/12 and hard-gated out.
 The caption promises a three-fold train/validation diagram, but the inspected frame shows a score list, final-model code, and summary heading with no fold relationship; it is neither a useful recap nor a caption match.
 The Markdown reference and source were removed.

+## No image references

+- `09-explore-more.md` contains no Markdown image references; no asset was skipped.